 - • Basic and/or Comprehensive Trademark Searches

 - • Applications for Trademark and Service Mark Registration

 - • Federal Registrations (United States Patent and Trademark Office)

 An Office Action received from the United States Patent and Trademark Office on an application to register a trademark generally acts as a non-final refusal of the application.
 The applicant’s options, by no means, end there.
 Generally, a six (6) month period is provided to respond and to amend the application, where appropriate.
 An applicant even has options after receiving a FINAL refusal of a trademark application.
 Deadlines are strictly enforced, so contact an attorney, if you believe you need one in a timely manner.
 The attorneys and staff at Santucci Priore, P.L. have handled thousands of Office Actions from the United States Patent and Trademark Office, and are equipped to appeal any adverse decision through all available avenues and appellate levels.

 We also practice extensively in the areas of patent, copyright and entertainment law.
-If you’d like to receive additional information regarding our legal services, please contact us to schedule a free consultation, or click here to learn more about what we do.
+If you’d like to receive additional information regarding our legal services, please contact us to schedule a free consultation for select matters, or click here to learn more about what we do.